Forbes Masson

 Forbes (Robertson) Masson (born 17 August 1963 in Falkirk) is a Scottish actor and writer.
 He is an Associate Artist with the Royal Shakespeare Company.
-He is best known for his roles in classical theatre, musicals, comedies, and appearances in London's West End.
+He has performed in classical theatre, musicals, comedies, as well as appearances in London's West End.
 He is also known for his comedy partnership with Alan Cumming.
 Masson and Cumming wrote The High Life, a Scottish situation comedy in which they play the lead characters, Steve McCracken and Sebastian Flight.
 Characters McCracken and Flight were heavily based on Victor and Barry, famous Scottish comedy alter-egos of Masson and Cumming.

-Masson also stars in the 2021 film The Road Dance, set on the Isle of Lewis as the Reverend MacIver.